 git fetch upstream git merge upstream/master

-You can get more information about Git in: http://rogerdudler.github.io/git-guide
+You can get more information about Git at: http://rogerdudler.github.io/git-guide